Roche steps up work on two experimental Alzheimer's drugs

-The move follows new evidence presented on Wednesday that rival antibody drugs from Eli Lilly (LLY.N) and Biogen (BIIB.O), working in a similar way, may produce improvements in people with the memory-robbing condition.
+The move follows new evidence presented on Wednesday that rival antibody drugs from Eli Lilly and Biogen, working in a similar way, may produce improvements in people with the memory-robbing condition.

 A Roche spokesman said crenezumab would now move into late-stage Phase III development and it also aimed to run fresh clinical trials using higher doses of gantenerumab, after that drug failed in an initial Phase III study.